 This is a story about never giving up no matter what happens

-The night I graduated from pilot training was the night I learned my first assignment would be at Fairchild AFB in Spokane, WA flying KC-135s.
+The night I graduated from pilot training I learned my first assignment would be at Fairchild AFB in Spokane, WA flying KC-135s.
 I was ecstatic because my family, including my little sister who was only two when I left for basic training, still resided in the city I grew up in, only two hours south of Fairchild.
 After six years of only seeing my family during the holidays, I would finally be close enough to see them regularly again.
-On graduation night, at a post-graduation party, I spoke with my classmate and long-time friend Chris Fei, who was also to be stationed at Fairchild.
+At our post-graduation party, I spoke with my classmate and long-time friend Chris Fei, who had also received an assignment at Fairchild.
 I pitched the idea of buying a duplex together (a suggestion from my father who invests in real estate) and living on one side while renting out the other to cover our mortgage.
 Much to my surprise, Chris agreed to partner up!

 Pilot Training: Phase II (Tom Cruise lookalike)

 In April 2013, Chris and I flew up to Spokane to go house hunting.
 We settled on a duplex and submitted an offer, only to be rejected immediately.
 We tried to negotiate with no luck, and after a final “NO” from the seller, I moved on to try purchasing an investment property elsewhere but had the same results.